About Us

 OUR VISION:

 Our unique luxury dog boarding facility is designed to let you vacation worry free.
-Your dog stays in our cottages while getting lots of one on one attention.
+Your dog stays in one of our cottages while getting lots of one on one attention.
 Plus, 5% of our profits are donated to a separate fund to begin our future non-profit, Adoption and Rehoming Cottage (ARC) to help homeless dogs find their path to their forever homes.

 Our Story